ltw-webdev-6/curriculum/github-project-setup.md

       ![](protect-master.jpg)

-      A little bit down the page is a “Protected branches” repository.
-In the “Choose a branch…” button select “master”.
+      A little bit down the page is a “Branch protection rules” repository.
+Press the  “Add rule” button.

       ![](protect-settings.jpg)